aleshaleksey/fansys23/base-rules.md

 + 1 homeland.

 In addition at level 8 and level 16 a character gets a "race boon" from its race.

+#### Level points and abilities

+Every character gets 3 level points at level 1 and at each subsequent level up.
+These can be spend as follows.

++ Exchanged for skill points at the rate of 1 level points = 3 skill points.
++ Exchanged for an increase to stats at the rate of 1 level point = +1 to a single stat.
+No stat may exceed 24 for player characters.
+A character can only add one level point to stats per level.
++ Exchanged for abilities and boons.

 #### Base